Margaret of Artois

-Margaret of Artois (1285–1311) was the eldest child of Philip of Artois and his wife, Blanche of Brittany.
+Margaret (Marguerite; 1285–1311) was the eldest child of Philip of Artois and his wife, Blanche of Brittany.
 She was a member of the House of Artois.
 She was married to Louis d'Évreux.
 By her marriage, Margaret was Countess of Évreux.

 Margaret was married to Louis d'Évreux at the Hotel d'Evreux, in Paris, son of Philip III of France by his second wife Maria of Brabant.
 The couple had five children, all of whom lived into adulthood and each had their own children, they were: